isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 Google Cloud is currently the only platform tested, although any cloud provider should work if one configures the following:

-- An container registry (NGC, GCS artifact registry, AWS ECR, etc) where you have an Isaac Lab image that you can pull with the correct permissions, configured to support Ray and nvidia-smi
+- An container registry (NGC, GCS artifact registry, AWS ECR, etc) with an Isaac Lab image that you can pull with the correct permissions, configured to support Ray and nvidia-smi
 	- See ```cluster_configs/Dockerfile``` to see how to modify the ```isaac-lab-base```